 We are dedicated to the practice of “Reduce—Reuse—Recycle” by adopting natural resource protection, recycling, and solid waste minimization.

 Nepal Sanctuary Treks is an active sustainable partner with Doko Recyclers, a social enterprise that manages and recycles dry waste.
-The segregated recyclable items collected from the company are dispatched at Smart Materials Recovery Facility, where they are sorted, processed and then passed on to recycling factories.
+The segregated recyclable items collected from the company are dispatched to Smart Materials Recovery Facility, where they are sorted, processed, and then passed on to recycling factories.
 This has minimized the amount of trash that goes to landfills.

 Nepal Sanctuary Treks have taken an initiative in improving the operation while participating in sustainable practices.

-We have implemented the green practices within the internal operation by switching into the green energy resources like a solar panel, cost-effective LED light and T-5 hairpin fluorescent fixtures.
+We have implemented green practices within the internal operation by switching to green energy resources like solar panels, and cost-effective LED light.

-We purchase a sustainable product like soap and biodegradable cleaning powder handmade and hand packed by women who are mostly from poor, remote communities.
+We purchase a sustainable products like soap and biodegradable cleaning powder handmade and hand-packed by women who are mostly from poor, remote communities.

-The small initiative of reusing paper, energy, and water-saving tips, purchasing recyclable paper, using cloth bags instead of plastics lead to minimize the operational cost as well as save the energy and environment resources.
+The small initiative of reusing paper, energy, and water-saving tips, purchasing recyclable paper, and using cloth bags instead of plastics leads to minimizing the operational cost as well as saving the energy and environmental resources.

 Besides, Nepal Sanctuary Treks is making an effort to alleviate poverty in a collaboration with NCV through livelihood and skill development support.
-People who are living under the line of poverty are being trained on capacity building and skills development program that helps them to make economically independent.
-Likewise, Nepal Sanctuary Treks have also been supporting to empowers girls to achieve more in their social, career, economic and family lives by providing quality education.
+People who are living under the line of poverty are being trained in capacity building and skills development program that helps them to make economically independent.
+Likewise, Nepal Sanctuary Treks have also been supporting empowering girls to achieve more in their social, career, economic, and family lives by providing quality education.